EO4wellness/T-I-L/polyglot/gales/Castle-3/Extend.md

 * Mae hi'n mynd adre (She is going home)
 * YOu do not want tea.
 Dwyt ti ddim eisiau te
 * Dydy Owen ddim yn mynd adre.
 Owen is not going home.

+## 2021-02-09 Study Session:
+* Dych chi eisiau gweld y car newydd?
+(Do you want to see the new car?)
+* Sut dych chi, Eleri Lingo?
+(How are you Eleri Lingo?)
+* Sut dych chi, Gareth?
+Wedi blino!
+(How are you, Gareth.
+Tired!)
+* Mr Lingo dych chi?
+(Are you Mr. Lingo?)
+* Dydy Megan ddim eisiau mefus.
+(Megan does not want strawberries)
+* Sut dych chi, Sioned?
+(How are you, Sioned?)
+* Mae hi eisiau yfed dŵr.
+(She wants to drink water.)
+* Dydy hi ddim yn hoffi Mr Lingo (She does not like Mr Lingo)
+* Mae Mr Lingo eisiau gweld y car newydd.
+(Mr Lingo wants to see the new car)
+* Mae hi eisiau mynd adre.
+(She wants to go home)
+*